 At the age of 18 Toller moved to Toronto on his own to start training with Ellen Burka at the Toronto Cricket Skating and Curling Club.
 He revolutionized the world of figure skating and impacted generations of skaters by expressing new dimensions of artistry and emotion.
-He was the six-time Canadian National Champion (1971-76), World Bronze Medalist (1974), and Olympic Bronze Medalist (1976).
-He was named Skater of the Century by the European press and is a member of the World Figure Skating Hall of Fame and ensured that Canada would always have a place on the podium of World figure skating.
+He was the sixtime Canadian National Champion (1971-76), World Bronze Medalist (1974), and Olympic Bronze Medalist (1976).
+He was named Skater of the Century by the European press, is a member of the World Figure Skating Hall of Fame and ensured that Canada would always have a place on the podium of World figure skating.

 Toller expressed his artistry in his lifestyle, and as a writer, raconteur, decorator and television personality.
 He shared his knowledge of art and art history by introducing fellow skaters to museums and galleries as they toured major cities throughout the world.
 He held painting workshops for Mexican youth, to teach, inspire and empower.
 He shared his studio in San Miguel with aspiring painters, supporting and encouraging them by buying and exhibiting their work.

 Throughout his life Toller faced challenges and adversities—being told at the age of 15 he would never skate again, he couldn’t bring artistry, emotion and expression to men’s skating, that he couldn’t take figure skating to Broadway and that he’d never make a living from his art.
 But he did all of these things.
 He became a World and Olympic medalist and is internationally acknowledged as the man who revolutionized the sport.
 He headlined theatrical ice shows and sold out the Palace Theatre and Radio City Music Hall.
 Over the past four decades his paintings have been sought by international collectors.
 Toller rose beyond what is expected, beyond what is accepted, beyond what is “normal.”